tdwg/website/content/pages/home/index.md

 url: index.html
 save_as: index.html
 template: page_home
 alert_title: TDWG 2020 goes virtual.
-REGISTRATION NOW OPEN.
+Registration to open 7 Oct.
 alert_text: TDWG 2020 will be held online.
 A draft schedule for the main conference sessions during the week of Oct 19-23 has been posted.
 Registration for the main conference sessions will open later this week.
 alert_button: Register soon (free!)
 alert_link: /conferences/2020/conference-schedule/